vishwaTj/Meals_App_vanilla_js/README.md

 fetchAPI -- to fetch data from API generateHTML --- to generate the recipe cards for the grid

-fetchBYId -- fetch meal data from a card when you click on more details and store in local storage to access it in details page
+fetchMealById -- fetch meal data from a card when you click on more details and store in local storage to access it in details page

 addToLocalStorage -- store the meals by ID  an array

-addToFavourites -- Create favourites array and also create new favourite array in local storage to access in favourites array { includes adding to fav array and also delete from favourite array }
+addToFavourites -- Create favourites array and also create new favourite array in local storage to access in favourites array { includes fetching the fav array and also delete from favourite array from local storage functions called from within }

 details.html
 html page contains code for navigation bar and Instructions for recipe and also image